mrapp-ke/MLRL-Boomer/doc/quickstart/installation.md

 pip install mlrl-seco
 ```

-In {ref}`this<user-guide-seco>` section, we elaborate on the techiques utilized by the SeCo algorithm and discuss its parameters.
+In {ref}`this<user-guide-seco>` section, we elaborate on the techniques utilized by the SeCo algorithm and discuss its parameters.

 ## Installing the Command Line API